nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 #### Special Resource (Macintosh only)

-A special resource has been provided on your OpenPaige disc which the Macintosh-specific code within OpenPaige uses to initialize default character values (such as arrow keys, backspace characters, invisible symbols, etc.).
+A special resource has been provided on your OpenPaige disc which the Macintosh-specific code within OpenPaige uses to initialise default character values (such as arrow keys, backspace characters, invisible symbols, etc.).
 You may copy and paste this resource into your application's resource and you may modify its contents if you want different defaults.

 This resource is not required to use OpenPaige successfully.
-If it is missing, initialization simply sets a hard-coded set of defaults.
+If it is missing, initialisation simply sets a hard-coded set of defaults.

 See also [Changing Globals](#3.8-changing-globals).

 ### 2.4 Software Startup

-Some place early in your application you need to initialize the OpenPaige software; the recommended place to do so is after all other initializations have been performed for the main menu, Mac Toolbox, etc. To initialize, you need to reserve a couple blocks of memory that OpenPaige can use to store certain global variables (OpenPaige does not use any `globals` and therefore requires you to provide areas it can use to store required global structures).
+Some place early in your application you need to initialise the OpenPaige software; the recommended place to do so is after all other initialisations have been performed for the main menu, Mac Toolbox, etc. To initialise, you need to reserve a couple blocks of memory that OpenPaige can use to store certain global variables (OpenPaige does not use any `globals` and therefore requires you to provide areas it can use to store required global structures).

-To initialize OpenPaige you must call two functions in the order given:
+To initialise OpenPaige you must call two functions in the order given:

 	#include "Paige.h"
 	(void) pgMemStartup (pgm_globals_ptr mem_globals, long max_memory);
 	(void) pgInit (pg_globals_ptr globals, pgm_globals_ptr mem_globals);

-Calling `pgMemStartup` initializes OpenPaige's allocation manager.
+Calling `pgMemStartup` initialises OpenPaige's allocation manager.
 This call must be made first before `pgInit`.
 The `mem_globals` parameter must be a pointer to an area of memory which you provide.
 The usual (and easiest) method of doing this is to define a global variable that will not relocate or unload during the execution of your program, such as the following:

 	pgm_globals 	memrsrv; // <--somewhere that will NOT unload

-You do not need to initialize this structure to anything—`pgMemStartup` initializes this structure appropriately.
+You do not need to initialise this structure to anything—`pgMemStartup` initialises this structure appropriately.

 `max_memory` should contain the maximum amount of memory OpenPaige is allowed to use before purging memory allocations.
-If you want OpenPaige to have access to all available memory, pass 0 (RECOMMENDED) for `max_memory`.
+If you want OpenPaige to have access to all available memory (which is *strongly recommended*), pass 0 for `max_memory`.

 For example, suppose you only wanted to use 200 kB of memory for all OpenPaige documents, combined.
 In this case, you would pass 200000 to pgInit.
 If you don't care, or want it to use all memory available, you would pass 0.

-After `pgMemStartup`, call `pgInit`, which initializes every other part of OpenPaige.
+After `pgMemStartup`, call `pgInit`, which initialises every other part of OpenPaige.

 `globals` is a pointer to an area of memory which you provide.
 The usual (and easiest) method of doing this is to define a global variable that will not relocate or unload during the execution of your program, such as the following:

 	pg_globals	paigersrv; // <-- somewhere that will NOT unload

 The structure `pg_globals` is defined in `paige.h` (and shown in [Changing Globals](#3.8-changing-globals)).
-You do not need to initialize this structure to anything—OpenPaige will initialize the globals structure as required.
+You do not need to initialise this structure to anything—OpenPaige will initialise the globals structure as required.
 It is only necessary that you provide the space for this structure and pass a pointer to it in `pgInit`.

 `mem_globals` parameter in `pgInit` must be a pointer to the same structure passed to `pgMemStartup`.

 ##### MFC NOTE

-The best place to initialize OpenPaige in the constructor of the `CWinApp` derived class.
-Also the best place to put the OpenPaige globals and memory globals is in the CWinApp derived class.
+The best place to initialise OpenPaige in the constructor of the `CWinApp` derived class.
+Also the best place to put the OpenPaige globals and memory globals is in the `CWinApp` derived class.

 ##### EXAMPLE
 	(.H)